UraniumDonut/home-assistant-jukebox/README.md

-# Jukebox Card for Home-Assistant
+# Jukebox Card for Home-Assistant funky edition

+##THIS IS THE SAME AS THE REGULAR HOME ASSISTANT JUKEBOX BUT WITH EDITS FOR THE "SOFT UI" THEME
+###They did everything, I added the funky

 This is a media player UI for Home-Assistant leveraging the potential of the excellent new [Lovelace UI.](https://www.home-assistant.io/lovelace/)